microsoft/onnxruntime/docs/tutorials/mobile/index.md

 #### Reduce model size

 One method of reducing model size is to quantize the model.
 This reduces an original model with 32-bit weights by approximately a factor of 4, as the weights are reduced to 8-bit.
+See the ONNX Runtime [quantization guide](../../performance/quantization.md) for instructions on how to do this.

 Another way of reducing the model size is to find a new model with the same inputs, outputs and architecture that has already been optimized for mobile.
 For example: MobileNet and MobileBert.